sripriya1999/Final-project-Data-Science-Job-Postings-with-Salaries-2025-/README.md

 - **Machine Learning:** `scikit-learn`, `xgboost`

 # Data
 The dataset is a crucial part of this project.
-It combines clinical, genetic, environmental, and lifestyle features to predict diabetes subtypes.
+It Companies and job seekers often face challenges understanding the job market dynamics—such as what skills are in demand, typical salary ranges, or trends in remote work.
+Using job listing data, this project aims to analyze these trends and predict key job attributes such as salary or seniority level based on job requirements and company details.

 I structure this as follows -

 ## Source Data
-**Description:** Contains 70,000 patient samples with 34 features including genetic markers, autoantibodies, family history, environmental factors, lifestyle attributes, and clinical measures.
+**Author:** Sidraazam

+**Source:** Kaggle (on Kaggle) — dataset titled “Data Science Roles, Skills & Salaries 2025”.

+**Timeline:** September 2025

+**Shape:** 944 rows × 13 columns.
+According to one source, the table has 13 columns.
-**Target Feature:** Diabetes_Subtype with 13 classes:
+**Target Feature:** Salary
-0: Steroid-Induced Diabetes
-1: Neonatal Diabetes Mellitus (NDM)
-2: Prediabetic
-3: Type 1 Diabetes
-4: Wolfram Syndrome
-5: LADA
-6: Type 2 Diabetes
-7: Wolcott-Rallison Syndrome
-8: Secondary Diabetes
-9: Type 3c Diabetes
-10: Gestational Diabetes
-11: Cystic Fibrosis‑Related Diabetes (CFRD)
-12: MODY

-## Data Acquisition
-- Data can be downloaded directly from the repository or other open-source sources.

-- In some cases, data may be collected via API calls or web scraping (elaborate if applicable).

-- Ensure all license restrictions and credits are properly followed.
 ## Data Preprocessing
 To make the dataset suitable for modeling:

-1.Checked for missing values → none found
+1.Checked for missing values → Founded

-2.Verified duplicate rows → none found
+2.Verified duplicate rows → Founded

 3.Removed outliers using IQR method